 We also take heart from the fact that our garments are not meant to be used for a season and disposed of, but to be worn for a long, long time!

-Our preference for working with locally grown fibres has had to take a small step back to allow us to include linen and organic silk in our summer range.
+Our preference for working with locally grown fibres has had to take a small step back to allow us to include linen in our summer range.

 Linen is, sadly, not grown in SA at all.
 Ours comes from Lithuania, one of the key growers of the flax plant which linen derives from.
 It's quite strange to work with, with an almost grassy feel.
 We give every garment one wash prior to selling it: this softens and relaxes the fibres a bit, ensuring the lovely dry but drapey feel that makes linen lovers swoon.
 From here it's up to you: as it gets worn and washed it will get a little bit softer.